 We’ll provide help getting you the financial.

 As everyone knows, it costs money to raise kids.
 That’s why California law requires all parents to support their minor children financially.
 If you get a divorce, then this means that the court can order one parent to pay the other parent a certain amount of money for the support for their child or children.
 Some parents are able to come to an agreement on how much support one parent will pay.
 Often, though, disputes arise over this issue, leaving the court to decide what is fair and just.
 Whether you are petitioning for child support or may have to pay it, you should consult a qualified team of Santa Clara child support lawyers to ensure that your rights are protected.

 Gomez Edwards Law Group, LLP approaches each child support case with the goal of obtaining the best possible outcome for the child.
-Our lawyers clarify support issues, evaluate the circumstances and develop a personalized legal strategy for you.
-Listening to and working closely with our clients is key to achieving a favorable outcome.
-We understand that your finances may be tight, so we work as efficiently as possible.
-Our lawyers stand by your side and can work hard to resolve the case in your favor.
+Our top child support lawyers, Natalie Gomez and Lauren Edwards, can clarify support issues, evaluate the circumstances and develop a personalized legal strategy for you.
+Listening to and working closely with clients is our key to achieving a favorable outcome.
+We understand that your finances may be tight, so we work as efficiently as possible to resolve the case in your favor.